 A solid financial education doesnt necessarily mean you need a fancy degree in accounting, economics or finance.
-Most of the basics can be learned with an investment of less than 10 hours, $20 and reading a few exceptional books.
+Most of the basics can be learned with an investment of fewer than 10 hours, $20 and reading a few exceptional books.
 If you are willing to invest a little time, these books will pay a lifetime of dividends.

 The Automatic Millionaire